datocms/old-website/src/docs/08_security/01_index.md

 We make sure that every third party that we use is as careful as we are on security.

+Here's the list of the third parties that we are using with links to their security or compliance page and why we use them:

+ - [Redis Labs](https://redislabs.com/company/compliance-and-privacy/) as a caching layer and as a volatile database
+ - [Scout APM](https://docs.scoutapm.com/#security) to find performance bottlenecks on our server

 ### Data

 All the **data is encrypted in transit with TLS**, both internally between services and externally when reaching the users.

 All our **database data are encrypted at rest**.
-We retain database backups for up to a year.
+We retain database backups for up to a week.

 If you delete your project we delete all data from the live database immediately but we'll retain copies in our backups that are not accessible from the live system.